-- Relevant data or information sources-the types of corridor-level data that will be collected and the sources of those data - Data collection and analysis methodology-how the data collection and analysis will be completed - Project area-defined as one to four miles wide surrounding the existing U.S. 50 facility beginning in Pueblo, Colorado, at Interstate 25 (I-25) and extending to the Colorado-Kansas state line (resources will be reviewed within this band, and it is the same for all resources) - Effects-the type(s) of effect(s) to be identified - Mitigation options-how mitigation will be addressed - Deliverables-how the activities above will be documented - Regulatory guidance/requirements-a list of applicable laws, regulations, agreements, and guidance that will be followed during the review of the resources
+- Relevant data or information sources-the types of corridor-level data that will be collected and the sources of those data - Data collection and analysis methodology-how the data collection and analysis will be completed - Project area-defined as one to four miles wide surrounding the existing US 50 facility beginning in Pueblo, Colorado, at Interstate 25 (I-25) and extending to the Colorado-Kansas state line (resources will be reviewed within this band, and it is the same for all resources) - Effects-the type(s) of effect(s) to be identified - Mitigation options-how mitigation will be addressed - Deliverables-how the activities above will be documented - Regulatory guidance/requirements-a list of applicable laws, regulations, agreements, and guidance that will be followed during the review of the resources

 These overviews were used by the project's resource specialists as guidelines to ensure that their activities were relevant to the Tier 1 decision (i.e., corridor location).
 As the resource specialists conducted their work, data sources or analysis factors were added or removed.
 The final actions of the resource specialists are described below.
-The resource methodology overviews for land use and social considerations are attached to this technical memorandum as Appendix A for reference only.
-Additionally, abbreviations and acronyms used in this report are listed in Appendix B.
+The resource methodology overviews for land use and social considerations are attached to this technical memorandum as Appendix A, Resource Methodology Overviews for Land Use and Social Considerations, for reference only.
+Additionally, abbreviations and acronyms used in this report are listed in Appendix B, Abbreviations and Acronyms.